 If you want to know the present date, this function is used.

 In this blog, we discussed all the date functions used by Tableau.
 The date functions in Tableau are used for different functions associated with the date and time provided to Tableau.
-Some of the functions are valid for arithmetic functions as well as date functions and works according to the input provided in the syntax.
-If you want to learn to use these Tableau Date Functions then Join Our Latest Tableau Online Course & Become pro in Tableau.
+Some of the functions are valid for arithmetic functions as well as date functions and work according to the input provided in the syntax.
+If you want to learn to use these Tableau Date Functions then Join Our Latest Tableau Online Course & Become a pro in Tableau.